Tirelo-Mputle/Tirelo-Mputle/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-As a junior full-stack developer, I'm proficient in HTML, CSS, JavaScript and React JS.
+I'm proficient in HTML, CSS, JavaScript and React JS.
 I am currently enrolled in a 1-year Software developer course with CodeSpace.

 In addition to my technical skills, I possess excellent communication skills that I gained working as an elementary school English teacher.
 I had to communicate complex grammar in a simplified and easy-to-understand manner.
 This will enable me to break down complex problems and collaborate effectively with other developers.